JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-02-26-bert_sequence_classifier_rct_biobert_en_3_0.md

 ## Description

-A classifier for detecting the role of an RCT sentence.
-This model is a [BioBERT-based](https://github.com/dmis-lab/biobert) classifier.
+This model is a [BioBERT-based](https://github.com/dmis-lab/biobert) classifier that can classify the sections within the abstracts of scientific articles regarding randomized clinical trials (RCT).

 ## Predicted Entities